The information included is meant to answer basic questions. To

 How to request maternity leave?

-Submit a letter to Jerry Jorgensen, Assistant Superintendent -
+your PDL leave, please submit a letter to Jerry Jorgensen,

-reflecting the due date.
-The letter should also include how much
+date.
+The letter should also include how much total time off

 How is the amount of time off determined?

-The Roseville City School District bases their allowed
+The Roseville City School District bases the approved paid time

 do you get paid for

-You start using sick leave from the first day out.
+leave from the first day your health care provider puts you off

+work.
+If you have enough sick leave to cover all of your

+allowed PDL time off there will be no difference in pay.
 If you

-have enough sick leave to cover all of your allowed maternity

-time off there will be no difference in pay.
-If you use all

-of your sick leave before the time is complete and you’re on a
+use all of your sick leave before the PDL time is complete and

-minimum 40% contract, you will be eligible for income protection
+you’re on a minimum 40% contract, you will be eligible for income

-through the District provider which entitles you to 75% of
+protection through the District provider which entitles you to

-the seventh (7) day out and is paid through the six to eight
+the seventh (7) day out and is paid through the end of your

 Do you get/need